ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Discussion

 \section{Discussion}

-As demonstrated in our initial analysis, the \textit{ArtWhisperer} dataset can provide insights into user prompting strategies and enables us to assess model steerability for individual tasks and groups of tasks.
+As demonstrated in our analysis, the \textit{ArtWhisperer} and \textit{ArtWhisperer-Validation} datasets can provide insights into user prompting strategies and enables us to assess model steerability for individual tasks and groups of tasks.
 What makes our dataset particularly useful is the controlled interactive environment, where users work toward a fixed goal, that we capture data in.

-We expect the \textit{ArtWhisperer} dataset will be useful beyond the initial analyses presented here.
-For example, some future work may involve fine-tuning models to better accommodate users based on their prompt trajectories or guide users towards better prompting strategies.
-There is also deeper analysis possible for understanding user prompting strategies.
+One of the most exciting use cases we see for our dataset is to create synthetic humans for prompt generation.
+For example, similar to the method described in Promptist \cite{hao2022optimizing}, we imagine fine-tuning a large language model with our dataset to generate prompt trajectories (i.e., rather than an optimized prompt) using similar exploration strategies as a human prompter.
+These synthetic prompters could be based on multimodal models like OpenFlamingo \cite{awadalla2023openflamingo} or text-only models and use score-feedback to condition the trajectory generation.
+As an initial proof-of-concept, we fine-tuned a MT0-large model \cite{muennighoff2022crosslingual} model on our dataset and found the fine-tuned model can indeed behave similarly to human users (see Appendix~\ref{app:synthetic_prompter}).
+It is also feasible that a VLM like the ones assessed in Section~\ref{sec:vlm_evaluation} could be used as synthetic humans through few-shot prompting, obviating the need for fine-tuning.
+These synthetic prompters have several uses:

+\begin{enumerate} \item Automating measurement of text-to-image model steerability by using synthetic users in place of real human prompters.
+While we believe our proposed steerability metric is effective, its main limitation currently is the requirement for human annotations. \item Incorporating steerability in the objective function for text-to-image models.
+By representing steerability as a function of synthetic users, it becomes possible to explicitly optimize a model for steerability. \item Generating human readable image captions that are compatible with a Stable Diffusion model by using the synthetic prompter to optimize the token representation of the prompt.
+This is related to \cite{zhu2023collaborative}, where the authors use models to revise prompts. \end{enumerate}

+Additionally, our dataset can be used for further analysis on human prompting strategies beyond what we discussed in the paper.
+For example, one question we only touched upon is whether we can compare human prompters to automated prompt optimization methods (e.g., do humans behave similar to some gradient-based optimization approach in the prompt embedding space?).
+There are also potential uses for crafting better image similarity metrics using the human ratings we collected.

+Finally, as discussed in Section~\ref{sec:vlm_evaluation}, our dataset and methodology is useful for assessing vision-language models.
+In particular, we are able to capture the ability of models to utilize feedback to adapt to a given user or tool.

 \FloatBarrier